 Zhu Feng, Professor of International Relations at Peking University, said it was clear the mechanism for transition was in place and working.

 In the short term, there won't be new policies, only a stressing of policy stability and continuity.
 So soon after Kim Jong-il has died, no leader will dare say that an alternative policy course is needed, Zhu said.

 Chung Young-Tae at the Korea Institute of National Unification said there was a big possibility that a power struggle may happen.

 Kim Jong-il also promoted his sister and her husband, Jang Song-thaek, to important political and military posts, creating a powerful triumvirate.

 Jang is seen as effective regent for the younger Kim.
 He holds a top position in the ruling Worker's Party, providing some balance to the generals who have been seen as more hardline in pushing the North to develop an atomic arsenal.

-Last year, the secretive North unveiled a uranium enrichment facility, giving it a second route to make an atomic bomb along with its plutonium program.
+Pyongyang, which tested a nuclear device in 2006 and again in May 2009, last year unveiled a uranium enrichment facility, giving it a second route to make an atomic bomb along with its plutonium program.